-Cassandre provides a class to manage your positions automatically.
+Cassandre provides a simple way to manage your positions automatically.

-In your strategy, you can create a long position with the createLongPosition() (opens new window) method.
+In your strategy, you can create a long position with the createLongPosition()open in new window method.

 It has three parameters :

 - The amount, for example, 0.5 ETH.